 Yes.
 We offer flexible scheduling and can often arrange early morning appointments the day after your event.
 Contact us as early as possible to secure your preferred time - weekend morning slots after Friday and Saturday night events book up quickly.

-Reclaim Your Home After the Party
+Ready to Reclaim Your Home After the Party?

 Post-party cleanup does not have to be a marathon ordeal.
 With this systematic checklist, you can work through the mess efficiently and restore your Melbourne home to order before you go to sleep.
 And if the clean-up is bigger than you want to tackle alone, Total Cleaning Melbourne is ready to help.